the-bos/the-bos.github.io/_posts/2025-06-17-the-3t-framework-for-evals.markdown

 The 3Ts of Good Evals form a triforce of utility, and work best as a complete set.

-To wrap up the core framework, here's how the 3Ts compare across dimensions (in lovingly excruciating detail):
+To wrap up the core framework, here's a detailed comparison of the 3Ts across dimensions — lovingly exhaustive, not (too) excruciating.

 <div style="overflow-x: auto; margin: 2rem 0; -webkit-overflow-scrolling: touch;">
   <table style="min-width: 900px; width: 100%; table-layout: fixed; border-collapse: collapse;">